Hengle/TEDCore/README.md

 }
 ```

-### CoroutineChain Manager
+### CoroutineChain
-CoroutineChain Manager would help developers to handle Unity Coroutine with dependencies.
+CoroutineChain module would help developers to handle Unity Coroutine with dependencies.
 It utilize the method chain for allowing the coroutines to be chained together in a single statement without requiring variables to store the intermediate results.

 #### Namespace